Shmath64/Vault1/Fall 2024/CPS393 C and Unix/L10-10-07 SKIPPED.md

 makefiles can also use variables to enhance readability.
 #### Back to C stuff...
 Remember that anything in single quotes is a "literal character".
-"Characters" are really integers in C.
+"Characters" are really integers in C. <-Yaboi ASCII

 #### Loops
 `for ( ; ;) ;` is an infinite loop